vijoh01/CleanArchitecture/README.md

-This is a login system with user tokens that i have developed with custom logging.
+This is a login system using clean architecture with user tokens that i have developed with custom logging.

 It is created using
 Nodejs